-Use this option to create custom fields for the Product Family entity, if you need to capture additional information for your product families such as the list of products that form a part of the product family, or say to add a point of contact for each product family.
+Use this option to create custom fields for the Product Family entity to capture additional information for your product families such as the list of products that form a part of the product family, or to add a point of contact for each product family.

-Use this option to create custom fields for your plans and addons price points if you would like to store specific information related to the them (like which country the plan price is available in) for your future reference (Chargebee will not use this information).
-The information, once captured, will show up in the respective price points' create, edit, and details pages.
+Use this option to create custom fields for your plans, addons, and charge price points to store specific information related to the them (like which country the price is available in) for your future reference.
+The information, once captured, is displayed in the respective price points' create, edit, and details pages.

-Plan/Addon related custom fields will not show up in Chargebee's hosted pages.
-Your customers will not be able to access custom fields relating to a plan/addon price.
+Price related custom fields do not show up in Chargebee's hosted pages.
+Your customers cannot access custom fields relating to a plan/addon/charge price.

 The supported custom field types are: